mehdihosseinimoghadam/Job-Skills-Name-Entity-Recognizer/README.md

 - [Dataset 4](https://www.kaggle.com/code/rashikrahmanpritom/explanatory-data-analysis-on-glassdoor-jobs)
 - [Dataset 5](https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction)

-Note: none of these datasets have any kind of NER tagging, I will use a python script to extract all such data out of these.
+Note: none of these datasets have any kind of NER tagging.
+I will use a python script to extract all such data out of these.
 All data processing is in `NER_Data_Gathering_and_Processing.ipynb` file

 ------------------------------------------------